vasconeves/machine_learning/clustering_with_high-dimensional_data.md

 ![](pics/mds.png)

-Using the label color code, we can observe that the MDS can separate the points.
-However it does separate the 'blue' points into two different clusters for some reason.
-This suggests that there is additional structure inside the 'blue' labeled points.
+Using the label color code, we can observe that the MDS can separate the clusters because, in fact, it does not compute clusters but pairwise distances.
+This may suggest that there is additional structure inside the 'blue' labeled points.

 Also, more scatter mean more dissimilarity, in general terms.

-If we want a quicker or with less information, for instance if we have really a lot of data, we can reduce the data to its means, like in the following code:
+If we want a quicker result or a result with less information, for instance if we have really a lot of data, we can reduce the data classes to their means, like in the following code:

 ```python
 means = np.array([np.mean(X[np.where(y == i)],axis=0) for i in range(4)])